wardwheeler/PhyloWidgits/README.md

 meanWords
 	Calculates mean words of languages from fastc files (latex IPA representations)

+mutateGraph
+	Takes a newick or Graphviz formatted graph and mutates within NNI, SPR, or TBR neighborhood.

 nexus2Fasta
 	Converts `simple' nexus files to fasta
 	Does not process all of nexus possibilities